 Short length of 1.5" to 2" diameter plastic waste water pipe (diameter not critical)

-9 foot length of good quality RG58 coax.
+Short length of RG58 coax.

 2 off "U" bolts and nuts for the mast to boom clamp